 My company wants to set up a website or blog that allows the public to post their own content.
 How do I make sure we are not held liable for any IP infringements?

 Monitoring is a two-edged sword.
 It is good if you don't allow

-This article is available to subscribers.
-Please click subscribe to read the rest of the article.
+Please make sure you log in to read the rest of the article.